Henry Francis Herbert Thompson

-Sir Henry Francis Herbert Thompson, 2nd Baronet (2 April 1859 - 26 May 1944) was a British Egyptologist.
+Sir Henry Francis Herbert Thompson, 2nd Baronet (2 April 1859 – 26 May 1944) was a British Egyptologist.

-Henry Thompson was born in London on 2 April 1859, the son of Sir Henry Thompson, 1st Baronet and Kate Fanny Loder, the English composer and pianist.
+Henry Thompson was born in London on 2 April 1859, the son of Sir Henry Thompson, 1st Baronet and Kate Fanny Loder, the composer and pianist.
 He was educated at Marlborough College and Trinity College, Cambridge.
+He first pursued careers in medicine and law: he was admitted to the Inner Temple in 1878 and called to the bar in 1882.

+Through Flinders Petrie, Thompson became interested in Egyptology.
+He worked with Francis Llewellyn Griffith on manuscripts in demotic.
+He also assisted James Quibell on an excavation at the Monastery of Saint Epiphanius, and published Coptic texts from the site.

-After careers in medicine and law (he was admitted to the Inner Temple in 1878 and called to the bar in 1882), he became interested in Egyptology.
-He was a lecturer and fellow at University College London, and chairman of the Golders Green Crematorium.
-There is a chair established in his name at Cambridge University, the Sir Herbert Thompson Professor of Egyptology.
+Thompson was a lecturer and from 1930 a Fellow at University College London.
+He was chairman of the Golders Green Crematorium.
+The Sir Herbert Thompson Professor of Egyptology chair is established in his name at Cambridge University.

-He died on 26 May 1944 in Bath.
+Thompson died on 26 May 1944 in Bath.